Akane625/Coding/2025/11-11 : 11-20/README.md

 # 📅 November 11, 2025 to November 20, 2025

-These prompts were made through DeepSeek and LeetCode
+These prompts were made through DeepSeek.
+The goal of this is to furthur practice OOP as by the looks of it, the basic syntax is taken care of.

 ## Legend
 | Symbol | Meaning | Comment |